 Analyzing a Maven Project

-skipTests=true not to run unit tests twice: during the install goal and again during the sonar goal.
-You can also deactivate the integration tests execution.
+sonar:sonar goal.
+You can also deactivate the integration test execution.
 Please refer to the Maven documentation.

 A pom.xml file sample is available here.